The 13 Colonies for Kids - Who Came to the New World? Illustration

 For Kids: Who came to the New World?

-Things might have gone very badly for the middle class craftsmen who headed to the New World if nearly all the farmers had continued to stay in England.
+Things might have gone very badly for the colonists, the middle class craftsmen who headed to the New World, if nearly all the farmers had continued to stay in England.
 What changed things was several bad harvests in a row.
 That gave some farmers the incentive to immigrate to the New World.

 Quick View: Comparison, Pilgrims, Puritans, Quakers